splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

           * - Filters
             - Enter any additional dimension names and values you want to apply this SLO to

-    To use a custom metric as a health indicator for your SLO, follow these steps:
+    To use a custom metric as the health indicator for your SLO, follow these steps:

         .. list-table::
           :header-rows: 1